 If you're in more of a rush, Seton Café is your best bet.
-A popular stop for students at the bottom of campus, you'll find Tim Hortons, The Harbourview Grill and Pizza Pizza.
+A popular stop for students at the bottom of campus, you'll find Tim Hortons, The Comfort Kitchen, Create Salads/Sandwiches and Pizza Pizza.
 This makes for the perfect stop between classes or on your way to the library.

+McCain Café

-Finally, there's the McCain Café located in the McCain Centre.
-Serving Starbucks drinks and food from local bakeries and delicatessens, the McCain Café is your one-stop snack shop.
+Located in the McCain Centre, this is where you find Starbucks drinks and food from local bakeries and delicatessens.
+It's your one-stop snack shop!